iboutsikas/iboutsikas.github.io/apps/hugo-site/content/projects/memefs-viewer/index.md

 ---
 title: 'MEMEfs Viewer'
-description: "A filesystem browser for Dreamcast's VMU, written in Angular + Electron"
+description: 'An Angular and Electron-based filesystem browser for inspecting Dreamcast VMU images.'
-lead: "This is a tool developed for UMBC's CMSC421 - Operating Systems.
-It allows students to get information about a VMU image."
+lead: "Developed for UMBC's Operating Systems course, this tool aids students in inspecting VMU images by providing a visual interface for raw bytes, superblocks, and file entries."
 date: 2018-10-27
 ---